AgathEmmanuel/nodejser/README.md

       res.send({ status: 'OK' });

-Required Node v15+ Update for Query Service
+Required Node v15+ Update for
-In the upcoming lecture, we will be adding a GET reques we will need to add some error handling.
+when we are adding a GET request we will need to add some error handling.

 Wrap the axios request and event handler in a try / catch block: